 There are three steps to making this recipe.

-- Cook the bacon (tip: cook your bacon on a sheet pan in the oven (400 (F) for 10-20 minutes...it won't splatter all over your stove, and it'll shrink a lot less)
+- Cook the bacon: (tip: cook your bacon on a sheet pan in the oven (400 F) for 10-20 minutes...it won't splatter all over your stove).
+If you put the bacon into the slow cooker raw, the bacon will turn mushy instead of holding its texture.

-- Turn the crock pot on, throw everything in there, and let it cook for 5-6 hours on low.
+- Cook in your crock pot: Turn the crock pot on, throw everything in there, and let it cook for 5-6 hours on low.

 Will any Slow Cooker work?